Quantum spin systems on infinite lattices: Infinite tensor products

 To solve this, choose a ``reference'' vector $\Omega_i \in \mc{H}_i$ of norm one, for every $i \in I$.
 Then consider only those sequences $\psi = (\psi_n)$ such that $\psi_i \neq \Omega_i$ for only finitely many $i \in I$.
-For such vectors the inner product clearly converges.
+For such vectors the right hand side of equation~\eqref{eq:infhilbert} converges since there are only finitely many factors not equal to one.
 We can then consider the linear space consisting of finite linear combinations of such vectors.
-The inner product can be extended to this space by linearity.
+The inner product can be extended to this space by (sesqui-)linearity.
 Finally, we can take the completion with respect to the norm induced by this inner product to obtain a Hilbert space $\mc{H}$.

 \begin{exercise} Consider a one-dimensional chain of spin-1/2 systems.
 Choose as a reference vector $\ket{\Omega_n}$ at each site the spin-up vector in the $z$-basis.
-Define a unitary map $U: \bigotimes \mathbb{C}^2 \to \mc{H}^+$, where the tensor product is the infinite tensor product as described in this section, and $\mc{H}^+$ is the Hilbert space defined in Section~\ref{sec:inequiv}. \end{exercise}
+Define a unitary map $U: \bigotimes_{n \in \mathbb{Z}} \mathbb{C}^2 \to \mc{H}^+$, where the tensor product is the infinite tensor product as described in this section, and $\mc{H}^+$ is the Hilbert space defined in Section~\ref{sec:inequiv}. \end{exercise}

 Once we have defined the Hilbert space we can consider the observables of the system.
 One could for example take $\alg{A} = \alg{B}(\mc{H})$ as the observable algebra.
 This has a downside, however: locality is lost in this approach.
-It is reasonable to assume that an experimenter can only perform measurements on a finite number of sites, and not of the whole (infinite) system at once.
+It is reasonable to assume that an experimenter can only perform measurements on a finite number of sites, and not on the whole (infinite) system at once.
 Hence the experimenter only has access to observables that can be approximated by strictly \emph{local} observables.
-This is the approach we will consider later on.
+We will later consider $C^*$-algebras whose operators can be approximated by such strictly local observables.
+But as said, by taking $\alg{B}(\mathcal{H})$ this locality is lost.